-Below is a module calculator, which will return the remainder as the result of division, or the 'modulo' or 'mod' number.
+Below is a modulo calculator, which will return the remainder as the result of division, or the modulo or mod number.

 What is a Remainder?
 How does it relate to Modular Arithmetic?

 A remainder is the extra amount when you do division and the divisor doesn't divide a divisor equally.
 If the division is equal, the remainder is 0.